aglines/image_processing/README.md

 - batch process files in a directory
 - detects image dimensions & applies correctly sized watermark
 - watermarked copy erases metadata
-- watermarked copy saved to a diff folder for other processing (TBD)
+- watermarked copy saved to a diff folder for later processing
 - basic exception handling
 - better logging committed to logging branch: set levels, handles specific FileNotFound exception
+- change filename to incl dimensions, stage in process
+- for log readability, shorten basefile name during processing

 # TO DO
-- shorten basefile name to human-readable lengths (basefile name can incl prompt info which maxes out filename limits)
-    - 11 char.
-5 digits then hyphen then 10 digits. enough to ID visually
-- save dimensions into saved filename
 - some formal tests
 - save metadata of each file somewhere so I can keep track of the prompt used to create it